 The case could also be built on human factors and how well the assisted living facility, administrator, Director of Nursing, and staff members ensure resident safety based on medication use, mental alertness, mobility challenges, and continence problems.

 The attorney building the case may determine that:

 - The floor was not cleared of dangerous objects and debris

-- The resident was taking medications that cause dizziness, disorientation, or lethargy
+- The resident was taking medications that caused dizziness, disorientation, or lethargy

 - Broken stairways, handrails, and uneven floor/sidewalk levels